libra/website/docs/libra-protocol.md

 Clients of the Libra Blockchain submit transactions to request updates to the ledger state.
 A signed transaction on the  blockchain contains:

-* **Sender address** - Account address of the sender of the transaction.
+* **Sender address** &mdash; Account address of the sender of the transaction.
-* **Sender public key** - The public key that corresponds to the private key used to sign the transaction.
+* **Sender public key** &mdash; The public key that corresponds to the private key used to sign the transaction.
-* **Program**  - The program is comprised of the following:
+* **Program** &mdash; The program is comprised of the following:
     * A Move bytecode transaction script.
     * An optional list of inputs to the script.
 For a peer-to-peer transaction, the inputs will contain the information about the recipient and the amount transferred to the recipient.
     * An optional list of Move bytecode modules to publish.
-* **Gas price** (in microlibra/gas units) - The amount the sender is willing to pay per unit of [gas](reference/glossary.md#gas) to execute the transaction.
+* **Gas price** (in microlibra/gas units) &mdash; The amount the sender is willing to pay per unit of [gas](reference/glossary.md#gas) to execute the transaction.
 Gas is a way to pay for computation and storage.
 A gas unit is an abstract measurement of computation with no inherent real-world value.
-* **Maximum gas amount** - The maximum units of gas the transaction is allowed to consume.
+* **Maximum gas amount** &mdash; The maximum units of gas the transaction is allowed to consume.
-* **Sequence number** - An unsigned integer that must be equal to the sequence number stored under the sender's account.
+* **Sequence number** &mdash; An unsigned integer that must be equal to the sequence number stored under the sender's account.
-* **Expiration time** - The time after which the transaction ceases to be valid.
+* **Expiration time** &mdash; The time after which the transaction ceases to be valid.
-* **Signature** - The digital signature of the sender.
+* **Signature** &mdash; The digital signature of the sender.

 The transaction script is an arbitrary program that encodes the logic of a transaction and interacts with resources published in the distributed database of the Libra blockchain.